 That aside, the real reason why wood continues to be the go-to material for new staircase installations is that it’s so incredibly versatile.

 Not only can it be easily carved to work beautifully in spiral, arched, and curved staircases, it also offers the most options in terms of design options.

 Sure, you could carpet over the whole thing, but you could just as easily paint your staircase or treat it with wood stain.
-You could also choose different varieties of wood.
+You could also choose different varieties of wood and wrought iron.

-As the most readily available (and therefore most affordable) variety, red oak tends to be the default wood for staircases in US homes, though there’s nothing to stop you going for an ash, mahogany, or cypress staircase to match your existing hardwood flooring.
+As the most readily available (and therefore most affordable) variety, red oak tends to be the default wood for staircases in US homes, though apart from red oak there’s nothing to stop you going for an ash, mahogany, or cypress staircase to match your existing hardwood flooring.